-They’re the best knots for climbing for three reasons:
+These six knots are the best knots for rock climbing for three reasons:

 - Easy to tie.